openclimatefix/power_perceiver/README.md

 # power_perceiver
-Machine learning experiments using the Perceiver IO model to forecast the electricity system (starting with solar)
+Machine learning experiments for forecasting the electricity system (starting with solar)

 # Installation